 For some hospitals, having enough space to operate efficiently is an issue.
-One of the most significant advantages of the Amtelco platform is that it allows operators to work from home, making the space otherwise taken up by an on-site call center available for other uses.
+One of the most significant advantages of a cloud-enabled contact center platform is that it allows operators to work from home, making the space otherwise taken up by an on-site call center available for other uses.

 A Midwestern hospital was faced with the issue of wanting to expand but not wishing to reconstruct its facilities.
 The hospital call center manager commented, “One of the biggest issues for us is that they built this hospital not knowing it would expand as fast as it did.
 We have a huge space issue here.”

-Even before the pandemic, the hospital’s transcriptionists worked from home.
+The hospital’s transcriptionists already worked from home.
 Their ability to work remotely made the call center manager wonder if her department could have the same capabilities.
 She continued, “When we were looking at software for our call center, one of the things we wanted was to be able to have our agents work from home.
 Our space is just so tight in all of our facilities.”

 “The number of caller complaints have dropped drastically since switching to Amtelco’s call center software.”